Katie Derham

-Catherine Beatrice Margaret Derham (born 18 June 1970) is a British newscaster and a presenter on television and radio.
+Catherine Beatrice Margaret Derham (born 1970) is a British newscaster and a presenter on television and radio.

 Early life and education

-Derham was born on 18 June 1970 in Canterbury, Kent to Margaret, a teacher, and John Derham, a chemist for Pfizer.
+Derham was born in Canterbury in 1970 to Margaret, a teacher, and John Derham, a chemist for Pfizer and godson of the Brazilian poet Manuel Bandeira (who was also his grandmother's lover).
 The family moved to Cheshire within a year of her birth, and she grew up in Wilmslow.
-She was educated at a primary school in Sandbach and at Cheadle Hulme School where she took A-Levels in French, History and Economics.
-She then read economics at Magdalene College, Cambridge, graduating with a BA (Hons).
+She was educated at a primary school in Sandbach and privately educated at Cheadle Hulme School where she took A-levels in French, History and Economics.
+She then read economics at Magdalene College, Cambridge, graduating with a BA (Hons) degree.

 Broadcasting career

 BBC (1995–98)

 Derham began her broadcasting career at the BBC, starting as a researcher on Radio 4's Money Box.
-In 1995 she won the Bradford & Bingley "Best Personal Finance Broadcaster Award" for her work as a presenter on Radio 5 Live's Moneycheck.
+In 1995 she won the Bradford & Bingley "Best Personal Finance Broadcaster Award" for her work as a presenter on BBC Radio 5 Live's Moneycheck.
 She moved to BBC television in 1996 as a consumer affairs correspondent and was also a reporter on the long-running Film... programme.

 ITN (1998–2010)

-In 1998 she joined ITN as the Media and Arts Editor for ITV News and, at the age of 27, became the youngest newscaster on British national television since ITN's creation in 1955.
-In 2004, Derham became the main female presenter of the ITV Lunchtime News, and a relief presenter for both the ITV Evening News and the ITV News at Ten.
+In 1998, Derham joined ITN as the Media and Arts Editor for ITV News.
+At the age of 27, she was the youngest newscaster on British national television since ITN's creation in 1955.
+In 2004, she became the main female presenter of the ITV Lunchtime News, and a relief presenter for both the ITV Evening News and the ITV News at Ten.
 She also co-presented the ITV London news programme London Tonight.
 Derham hosted her final ITV News programme on 25 June 2010.